 Once you have an audience, you'll want to find ways to share your organization's mission whenever possible.
 The more you share about your organization, the more people feel connected and will be willing to give.
 At your event, either in person or online, you can share videos or include speeches from beneficiaries who benefit from your nonprofit's programs.
 Adding these before a live auction or donation appeal will increase what you can raise.

-Peer-to-peer and crowdfunding campaigns have become a must-have for nonprofits.
-They’re also an excellent way to reach individuals who don’t know your organization.
+Peer-to-peer and crowdfunding campaigns are some of the best online fundraising ideas.
+They're also an excellent way to reach individuals who don't know your organization.
 Nonprofits can hold a peer-to-peer campaign by itself or add it to any existing event or fundraising campaign.

 Nonprofits that want to add peer-to-peer campaigns to their fundraising calendar can use online tools, like Zeffy, to make it easy to spread awareness and raise funds.
 They should also find a group of supporters with a solid online following and an interest in sharing your organization's cause.